 • In 2002, the FAA issued the AU - 120 76, which marked the beginning of the introduction of the EFB (electronic flight bag), after 10 years we are just starting to develop this document, while Aeroflot and Volga-Dnepr already fly with EFB one-time permissions.

-• We missed the 40 era of the VOR beacons and now when the GNSS & RNP concept is being introduced throughout the world, our air navigation colleagues complain that Russian developments, our know-how GBAS (ground based augmentation station), is cheap and efficient for anyone it is not necessary and that the VOR beacons being decommissioned in Europe will be installed in the Moscow air hub.
-I would like to believe that this is not the case, but doubts remain, because according to the requirements of the IAC for new aircraft 21 century, it is necessary to put as much 2 ARK, despite the fact that already the 3 year of NDB are decommissioned absolutely in all countries of the world, and 2015, they will remain only in Russia and in Africa.
-Given that, according to MEL, ARK IS NOT needed at all for flight, in the Master MEL opposite the ADF is a figure - 0.
-You would have demanded to carry an astrolabe or a sextant!
+• We missed the 40-year era of VOR beacons, and when the concept of GNSS & RNP is being introduced all over the world, our colleagues from aeronautical navigation complain that Russian developments, our know-how GBAS (ground based augmentation station), are cheap and effective. it is not necessary and that the VOR lighthouses decommissioned in Europe will be installed in the Moscow air hub.
+I would like to believe that this is not so, but doubts remain, because according to the requirements of the IAC, it is necessary to install as many as 21 ARCs on new aircraft of the 2st century, despite the fact that for the third year already NDBs are being decommissioned absolutely in all countries of the world, and in In 3, they will remain only in Russia and Africa.
+Despite the fact that according to the MEL ARC is not needed at all for flight, in the Master MEL opposite the ADF there is a number - 2015.
+You would also require to carry an astrolabe or a sextant with you!

 I happened to distill the aircraft from the first batch of Boeing-737 NG aircraft purchased by UTair in the USA from the Boeing Field (Seattle) airfield.
 Our American partners complained about the "mysterious Russian soul."
 They reported that they had received a letter from one of the managers, where he asked to make sure that the Boeing navigation system could receive GLONASS signals.
 Boeing agreed and offered to send the terms of reference for this work.
 So, the answer from our side at that time was not about 1,5 years ...
 The guys were surprised, and they can be understood.